RC1140/rc1140.github.com/braindumps/dotjs.md

 want to use it.
 It also gives a example script very early in the file so that you can try stuff out.

-It seems the core repo i am looking at is only meant for OSX which would explain the plist file i saw earlier.
-Will continue looking into this repo and switch to a windows repo when i need to actually test it.
+It seems the core repo I am looking at is only meant for OSX which would explain the plist file I saw earlier.
+Will continue looking into this repo and switch to a windows repo when I need to actually test it.

 Its also nice that the readme includes direct links to the ports.

 Rakefile
 -----------------

-As expected the code in the rakefile is ruby and is supprisingly easy to read.
+As expected the code in the rakefile is ruby and is surprisingly easy to read.
 The file contains a number of tasks that are split up neatly as listed below

     task :all => [ :prompt, :daemon, :create_dir, :agent, :chrome, :done ]